 A high Authority Score may indicate that a website has a strong off-page SEO strategy.
 It has attracted backlinks from reputable sources, has significant organic visibility, and is mentioned or shared across social channels.

 Trustworthiness assesses the reliability and accuracy of the content, the content creator, and the website.
-This means accurate representation of information, clear references to data sources, and transparency about the content’s intent and origin.
+This means accurate representation of information, clear references to data sources with high-quality outbound links, and transparency about the content’s intent and origin.

 How to Improve Your YMYL Pages for Better Rankings